bgdnvk/nodejs-memento-jest-calendar-bookings/README.md

 # nodejs-moment-jest-calendar-bookings
-JavaScript + Memento example on filtering and working with dates+hours
+JavaScript + Moment example on filtering and working with dates+hours